McKinley Cain, Orientation Leader

 Livingstone Gowon, Orientation Leader

-My name is Livingstone Gowon.
-I am a junior with a communication major and also, an international student from Nigeria.
-My hobbies are cooking and gaming.
-I do love to try out new recipes, but I'm not really adventurous with food.
-I’m not really into movies, but I do keep up on the ones I can watch.
-Attending at the University of Michigan-Flint is one of the best choices I’ve made.
-On getting here, I was nervous, shy, and didn’t know what to expect, but that didn’t stop me from keeping an open mind.
+Hi guys!
+Welcome to the University of Michigan-Flint.
+My name is Livingstone!
+I am a senior majoring in communication and also an international student from Nigeria.
+I love to cook and game in my spare time, I do love to try out new recipes, but I'm not really adventurous with food.
+Attending the University of Michigan-Flint is one of the best choices I’ve made.
+Upon getting here, I was nervous, shy, and didn’t know what to expect, but that didn’t stop me from keeping an open mind.
 The people here are nice and friendly; for this, it made me feel comfortable and in a way I feel like they are my family.
-I am the treasurer for the African Student Association (ASA), an organization on campus that has made my stay here worthwhile.
-My advice to any incoming student is to focus on your studies, because that’s what you’re here for.
+I am currently the treasurer for the African Student Association (ASA), an organization on campus that has made my stay here worthwhile.
+With that being said, some tips for you awesome students are to focus on your studies, because that’s what you’re here for.
+Also it wouldn’t hurt to get involved on campus because it gets rid of the blues.
 At the same time, have as much fun as you can, because that’s what makes your college experience a thing to remember.

 Janay Johnson, Orientation Leader

 College is a whole new window of opportunity, and so is your time at University of Michigan-Flint!
 My name is Janay.
-I’m a sophomore, and I recently transferred into the honors program so that I could challenge myself more.
+I’m a Senior, and I enjoy spending my free time studying foreign languages.
 I was hesitant to come to the school because of what I heard about the area, but once I came here I got involved and couldn’t stay away.
 My advice would be to get involved with campus activities.
 I wish I would have taken risks and joined more clubs as a freshman.
 I loved participating, but I should have tried to get involved with some of the other great campus organizations instead of being in just one.
 Get out of your comfort zone and look at clubs you wouldn’t normally consider.
 I know your college experience will be a great one, and I am so excited to meet you all!